openwfm/WRF-SFIRE/standalone/README.txt

 wrf_netcdf.F       read and write files in WRF compatible format util_netcdf.F      convenience stubs to netcdf API

-The following main programs almost certainly do not work:
+The following legacy main programs almost certainly do not work.
+They served as aids in development and may be updated in future.

 init.F                     generate a basic fire_input.nc
 moisture_main.F            run the fuel  moisture model